Comparison between Local and NYSE Practices

 It provides that directors cannot qualify as independent unless the board of directors finds them to have no material relationship with the listed company.
 A number of per se exclusions from independence apply, generally triggered by having a connection, individually or through an immediate family member, to the listed company or to a company that has a material relationship with the listed company as a shareholder, employee, officer, or director of the listed company.

-In addition, Section 4 of Title III, Chapter I, Part XII of the CNV’s Regulations provides that at each election of directors, the non-independence or independence of any candidates proposed at the shareholders’ meeting must be disclosed.
+In addition, Article 4 of Section III, Chapter I, Title XII of the CNV’s Regulations provides that at each election of directors, the non-independence or independence of any candidates proposed at the shareholders’ meeting must be disclosed.
 Moreover, after the shareholders’ meeting in which directors are appointed, the personal data of the appointed directors and their qualification as independent or non-independent (in the latter case in the form of an affidavit executed by each director) must be disclosed to the CNV and the exchanges where the company has its securities listed.

 NYSE LCM: Section 303A.03

-This rule requires regularly scheduled meetings of non-executive management to increase the involvement and efficiency of such directors.
+This rule requires regularly scheduled meetings of non-management directors to increase the involvement and efficiency of such directors.
 Argentine law does not require that non-executive directors hold separate meetings.
-Non-executive directors attend the general board meetings, which must be held at least every three months pursuant to Section 267 of the ABOL.
+Non-executive directors attend the general board meetings, which must be held at least every three months pursuant to Section 267 of the BCL.

 NYSE LCM: Section 303A.04